NCAR/HPCinstall/README.md

 `HPCinstall` is a piece of software used to install other software.
 What it does is simply to run a given install script, but it will help by automatize the stupid, clerical, tedious tasks, letting the script do only the complicated parts.

+See https://wiki.ucar.edu/display/csg/Module+and+installation+management+process for the workflow we agreed on

 ## Features

 Some of the features of `HPCinstall` are: